1/1/26

 Bonney Lake Panthers 64, Prairie Falcons 62

 Both teams had convincing wins yesterday to move to the semifinals, and were looking to play in the final game of the week tomorrow night.
 Bonney Lake led by one at 16-15 through the first eight minutes.
-At the half, Prairie rallied to hold a 31-29 lead.
+At halftime, Prairie rallied to hold a 31-29 lead.
 The sides were tied at 49 apiece heading into the final quarter.
 Prairie led 62-61 and had two free throws with 1.7 seconds left, but missed them both.
-On the second free throw, a free throw violation was called against the Falcons, giving Bonney Lake the ball going the length of the floor.
+On the second free throw, a free-throw violation was called against the Falcons, giving Bonney Lake the ball going the length of the floor.
 The Panthers chucked the ball down the floor and called a timeout with one second left.
 Bonney Lake went to Keenan Perry, who drilled the game-winning three-pointer to give the Panthers a 64-62 win.

 Bonney Lake’s Keenan Perry had 15 points, including the game-winner.
 Jace Andino had 11 points, Robert Mosley IV had six points, Tae Jackson had four points, and Jayden Barrett had two points.